kapildevkumara/Whatsapp_Bot/README.md

     Note : This Works Only When Both Of You Install and Run The Application.
     If You don't want to encrypt messages uncomment the python file.

-    Press Esc and Enter to exit one chat to another.
+    Press Esc and Enter to move from one chat to another.
     Press Control + C to exit Whatsapp